-Replacing an Environmental Services Monitor (ESM)
+Replacing an Environmental Service Module (ESM)

 This section describes the removal and replacement procedure for a failed hot-swap ESM.
-Always verify the FRU part number of the replacement ESM to verify that it is compatible with the existing ESM in the EXP810 chassis.
+Always verify the FRU part number of the replacement ESM to verify that it is compatible with the existing ESM in the EXP420 chassis.
 Inserting non-compatible ESM FRU may cause lost of data availability.
-Complete the following steps to remove a failed ESM:

-The EXP810 storage expansion enclosures support the ESM auto code synchronization functionality.
+The EXP420 storage expansion enclosures support the ESM auto code synchronization functionality.
 When a new ESM is installed into an existing storage expansion enclosure in a DS4000 storage subsystem that supports ESM auto code synchronization, firmware is automatically synchronized in the new ESM with the firmware in the existing ESM.
 This function requires that the DS4000 storage subsystem be defined in the Enterprise Management window of the DS4000 Storage Manager client program installed in a management station.
 Additionally, the DS4000 Storage Manager client program must be opened and running, or the IBM DS4000 Storage Manager 9 Event Monitor service must be running when the new ESM is inserted.